SRamoras/storytime/README.md

 ## 🎨 Design

 The application’s design was created using **Figma**, enabling an intuitive and attractive interface for users.
-[View the Figma Prototype](https://www.figma.com/).

 ## 🧪 Testing